foxglove/schemas/rust/foxglove/README.md

 messages logged to a channel all share a common schema.

 You can also define your own custom data types by implementing the `Encode` trait.
 This allows you to log arbitrary custom data types.
-Notably, the `TypedMessage` trait is automatically implemented for types that implement [`Serialize`](serde::Serialize) and [`JsonSchema`][jsonschema-trait].
-This makes it easy to define new custom messages:
+Notably, the `Encode` trait is automatically implemented for types that implement `serde::Serialize` and `schemars::JsonSchema`.
+This makes it easy to define new custom messages.

 # Get Started